beakerbrowser/beakerbrowser.com/_docs/tutorials/create-a-blog.md

 <figcaption>Choose ~/my-awesome-p2p-blog/_site</figcaption>
 </figure>

-You'll see Beaker's staging area fill with the new changes immediately.
+You’ll see Beaker's staging area populate with the new changes immediately.

 <figure>
 <img src="/img/docs/tut-create-a-blog/staging-area.png" >
 <figcaption>The staging area shows unpublished changes</figcaption>
 </figure>

 We'll publish in a moment.
-First, let's click “View site” to see what we've got.
+First, let's click “View site” to how the site looks.

 <figure>
 <img src="/img/docs/tut-create-a-blog/view-site.png">
 <figcaption>The unpublished site</figcaption>
 </figure>

-Alright!
-This blog’s looking pretty good.
+OK!
+It looks pretty good so far.
 Check out the [Jekyll documentation](https://jekyllrb.com/docs/home/) to learn how to author content and change the styles.

-Instead of `bundle exec jekyll serve`, just do: `jekyll build --watch`.
+Jekyll has a builtin command, `bundle exec jekyll serve`, for previewing your site on a local development server.
+But Beaker serves your site for you at its Dat URL, so you just need Jekyll to do the build process:

 <figcaption class="code">bash</figcaption>
 ```bash
 ~/my-awesome-p2p-blog$ jekyll build --watch
 ```

-Beaker serves your site for you, so you only need Jekyll to build.

-There’s one last step before you can share your blog; you need to publish.
-Back in the library page for your blog, you should see still see this:
+There’s one last step before you can share your blog; you need to publish your files.
+Back in the Library page for your blog, you should see your changes listed:

 <figure>
 <img src="/img/docs/tut-create-a-blog/staging-area.png" >